Metz & Co

 The store was founded by Mozes Samuels in the Jodenbreestraat, he sold his company to his three sons in 1794.
 Metz & Co. had the right to display the Dutch royal coat of arms with the legend 'By Royal Warrant Purveyor to the Royal Household' since 1815.
-To celebrate its 150th anniversary in 1890 the store moved to a new location on the Leidsestraat.
-After which it was located from 1908 to 2012 on Keizersgracht 455 corner with the Leidsestraat.
+To celebrate its 150th anniversary in 1890 the store moved to the New York Life Insurance Company building of 1885 on the corner of Keizersgracht and Leidsestraat.
+The distinctive cupola on the store's roof was added in the 1930s and designed by Dutch artist Gerrit T. Rietveld.
+A branch in The Hague was opened in 1913 and continued in operation until 1981.